Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP

-The purpose of this paper is first to defend the idea that if we want to design such a supervisor, it is essential to explore imputability---`no blame or praise may be assigned without some account of causal relationship between an agent and an outcome' \citep{beebee_oxford_2009}.
-Logically, the second purpose of this paper is to propose a definition of causality that can be used to make decisions.
-This inevitably leads us to look at causation which will be the main focus of this paper.
+The purpose of this paper is first to explain that when designing such a supervisor, it is essential to explore imputability---`no blame or praise may be assigned without some account of causal relationship between an agent and an outcome' \citep{beebee_oxford_2009}.
+Logically, the second purpose of this paper is to provide a mechanism allowing the exploration of causality suitable for decision-making.
+This inevitably leads us to look at causation as the major consideration of this paper.
 Because of its essential role in human reasoning---both in trivial and in complex situations---numerous works in a variety of disciplines have unsuccessfully tried to propose a widely agreed upon theory of causation.
-Since we are in an operational framework given that our focus is on ethical decision making, we can make a couple of assumptions while remaining relevant.
-Therefore, we place ourselves in a classical planning framework which assumes problems are discrete and deterministic.
-Unlike \textit{type causality} which seeks to determine general causal relationships, \textit{actual causality} fits our purpose because it is concerned with particular events \citep{halpern_actual_2016}.
-Limiting ourselves to a simplified framework and to actual causality does not make causality trivial, many issues remain.
+Since we are in an operational framework given that our focus is on ethical decision-making, we can make a couple of assumptions while remaining relevant.
+Therefore, we place ourselves in a classical planning framework, which assumes problems are discrete and deterministic.
+Unlike \textit{type causality}---which seeks to determine general causal relationships---\textit{actual causality} fits our purpose because it is concerned with particular events \citep{halpern_actual_2016}.
+Limiting ourselves to a simplified framework and to actual causality does not make causality trivial, many issues still remain.